dcl-2018-01/curriculum/docs/tidy-eval.md

 fun1(a + b)
 #> <quosure>
 #>   expr: ^x
-#>   env:  0x7f9cf2a4f0a8
+#>   env:  0x7fb3332db780

 fun2 <- function(x) enquo(x)
 fun2(a + b)
 #> <quosure>
 #>   expr: ^a + b
-#>   env:  0x7f9ceaefca78
+#>   env:  0x7fb32ce0aa78
 ```

+As a rule of thumb, use `quo()` when you’re experimenting interactively
+at the console, and `enquo()` when you’re creating a function.

 ## Theory

-To finish off, watch this video to quickly get an idea for the theory
+To finish off, watch this short video to learn the basics of the
-that underlies tidy
-eval.
+underlying
+theory.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nERXS3ssntw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen>